Possession of a Controlled Substance

 However, possession is not limited to having the drug in your pocket or purse.
 Having the drug on your person is called “actual possession.”
 Prosecutors, however, can also seek charges for what is called “constructive possession.”

 Constructive possession means that the drugs were found in a place where the suspect had exclusive control.
 For instance, narcotics in the trunk of a car may not be within reaching distance of the driver, but prosecutors will argue that the driver was the only person that could have put them there and the only person with control over them.
-The same argument may apply for drugs found in your glove compartment, luggage or dresser drawer.
+The same argument may apply to drugs found in your glove compartment, luggage, or dresser drawer.

 Punishment for Narcotics Possession in Polk County

-The third offense, and any offense after, is a felony, with a sentence of up to five years in prison and a fine up to $7,500.
+The third offense, and any offense after, is a felony, with a sentence of up to five years in prison and a fine of up to $7,500.